python/cpython/Doc/library/xmlrpc.server.rst

    # Print list of available methods
    print(s.system.listMethods())

-The following example included in `Lib/xmlrpc/server.py` module shows a server allowing dotted names and registering a multicall function.
+The following example included in the :file:`Lib/xmlrpc/server.py` module shows a server allowing dotted names and registering a multicall function.

 .. warning::